 What countries have voter identification requirements?

-I saw posts online saying that voter ID requirements (demonstrating citizenship) in the US would disenfranchise college students and people who have changed their name, such (with bias in the posts) women who got married.
+I saw posts online saying voter ID requirements (demonstrating citizenship) in the US would disenfranchise college students and people who have changed their name, such as women or men who got married and changed their surname.

 Those assertions, however, are not true.